dantheman625/nlp_doc_info_extraction/README.md

 **3. Tokenization and Annotation Alignment**

 In order to create a Hugging Face–compatible dataset, each document is manually tokenized using the Longformer tokenizer.
 As tokens are produced, the code aligns the original character‐level entity spans with token indices, mapping each character-based annotation into token-based labels.
-During this process, the existing entity labels (e.g., `PERSON`, `ORG`, `GPE`) are extended using the BIO prefix scheme—`B-`, `I-`, and `O`—so that each token is assigned a tag reflecting whether it begins or continues an entity, or lies outside any entity.
+During this process, the existing entity labels (e.g., `PERSON`, `ORG`, `GPE`) are extended using the BIO prefix scheme `B-`, `I-`, and `O` so that each token is assigned a tag reflecting whether it begins or continues an entity, or lies outside any entity.

 **4. Baseline Evaluation on Validation Data**

 Before any training occurs, a baseline evaluation is performed using the untrained Longformer model (with randomly initialized classification heads).
-This baseline step computes standard NER metrics—precision, recall, and F1—on the validation set, offering a point of comparison to gauge the benefit of subsequent training.
+This baseline step computes standard NER metrics-precision, recall, and F1 on the validation set, offering a point of comparison to gauge the benefit of subsequent training.
 Because the model has not yet seen any data, baseline scores typically reflect how well the pretrained encoder alone can distinguish entity patterns without supervised fine-tuning.

 **5. Configuring Trainer and Starting Training**